1diode/Azure-Security-Week-13-H-W/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
+They can be used to recreate the entire deployment pictured above.
-Alternatively, select portions of the yaml file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the yaml file may be used to install pieces of it, such as Filebeat.

 Ansible .yml files